rbckman/tarina/docs/BUILDTARINA.md

 Buy the parts
 =============

 First we need to order all parts, here is what will work.
-There are other parts that probably works but this is what I recommend and support.
+There are other parts that probably will work but this is what I recommend.